fbpx

 2. Mark Fees as Deductions

-Any fees that you pay for business transactions can be marked as deductions for your business taxes!
-While this doesn’t completely eliminate the fees, it does decrease the amount you’ll owe in taxes later on, which is always a nice bonus for your business budget.
-Keep track of your write-offs in a spreadsheet or with a handy deduction tracking tool.
+PayPal fees that you pay for business transactions can be marked as deductions for your business taxes!
+While this doesn’t eliminate the fees, it does decrease the amount you’ll owe in taxes later on, which will benefit your bottom line.
+You can keep track of your write-offs in an expense report, or by choosing Tax Preparation software that enables you to quickly categorize your transactions as you go, and auto-generates expense reports and pre-fills IRS tax forms so you can maximize your business tax deductions.

-PayPal isn’t the only way to collect funds from your clients or customers.
-If you want to completely avoid PayPal fees, the only real way is to forgo PayPal altogether and opt for an alternative payment collection method.
-When you set up direct deposit with your clients through a fee-free banking platform like Lili, you don’t have to worry about any processing fees, meaning you keep every penny of that hard-earned cash.
+While PayPal is a popular option for collecting payment for your business, if you want to completely avoid PayPal fees, the only real way is to forgo PayPal altogether and opt for an alternative payment collection method.
+When you set up direct deposit with your clients using a banking platform like Lili, you don’t have to worry about any processing fees, meaning you keep every penny of that hard-earned cash.
+As well, Lili offers the ability to accept domestic wire transfers fee-free, giving you even more flexibility in terms of payments methods you can offer your clients!

 Choose a Banking Solution that Helps Your Business Grow Try Lili Pro for 30 days, free!